bean-mhm/realbloom/README.md

    git clone https://github.com/bean-mhm/realbloom.git
    ```

-2. Open the solution (`RealBloom.sln`) in Visual Studio.
+2. Open `RealBloom.sln` in Visual Studio.

-3. `RealBloom` is the main project, while `RealBloomGpuHelper` is a GPU helper that gets used by the main program.

-4. Build the solution and run `RealBloom.exe`.
+3. Build the solution and run `RealBloom.exe`.
 Feel free to explore and play with the code!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>